In this lesson, you will create merge policies to prioritize how multiple data sources merge into profiles.

 Dannywon out as the first name in the profile:

-When multiple schemas are enabled for profile, a Union Schema is automatically created for all profile-enabled, record schema sharing the same base class.
-You can view the Union Schemas by clicking the Union Schema tab.
+When multiple schemas are enabled for profile, a Union Schema is automatically created for all profile-enabled, record schema sharing a base class.
+You can view the Union Schemas by going to the Union Schema tab.

 Note that there isn’t a union schema for the ExperienceEvent class.
 While ExperienceEvent data still lands in profile, because it is time-series based, each event includes a timestamp and id and collisions are not a problem.